 Most people find their bone density decreases as they get older.

 Women can develop low bone density after menopause.
-Because levels of the hormone oestrogen decline, your bones lose calcium and other minerals quite quickly.
-So going through menopause early puts you at risk.
+Because levels of the hormone oestrogen decline, the bones lose calcium and other minerals quite quickly.
+So going through menopause early puts a woman at risk.

 A lack of hormones can also be a risk for men.